Roy Smalley, III, President

 Shannon is Manager, Administrative Services at Southwestern Energy Company in Houston, Texas.
 Shannon’s love of all things baseball started when her now 23 year old son, Mark, picked up the baseball with his left hand when he was just about a year old.
 Her involvement with PIFB began many years ago after her son completed an equipment drive.
 Shannon is excited to be joining the group and bringing her passion and commitment for Pitch In For Baseball to the South…the home of her beloved Houston Astros.

 John is a founding board member for PIFB.
-He is the Executive Vice President & Managing Director of the Cincinnati and Chicago office of the Saatchi & Saatchi X. Prior to this role in the global Publicis network, John was a Partner at Barefoot Proximity within the Omnicom network.
+He is the Chief Marketing Officer for Old Nassau Imports, an early stage spirits company focused on helping cocktail connoisseurs discover Double Cross vodka.
+He previously was Executive Vice President & Managing Director of the Cincinnati and Chicago office of Saatchi & Saatchi X. Prior to this role in the global Publicis network, John was a Partner at Barefoot Proximity within the Omnicom network.
 John started his career at Procter & Gamble and rose through the ranks in Finance and Marketing, eventually running the entire North American Fabric Care marketing efforts.
 John has also held the position of Vice-President of Marketing for IBM.
 He received his B.A and M.B.A. from the University of Rochester and also is a board member for the Greater Cincinnati Energy Alliance.
 John’s second job is coaching the basketball, baseball, and soccer teams for his sons.